ostreedev/ostree/docs/manual/related-projects.md

 or a tool to compose on a server and replicate (ChromiumOS, Clear Linux).
 OSTree is flexible enough to do both.

-Note that this section of the docuementation is almost entirely focused on the "ostree for host" model; the [flatpak](https://github.com/flatpak/flatpak/) project uses libostree to store application data, distinct from the host system management model.
+Note that this section of the documentation is almost entirely focused on the "ostree for host" model; the [flatpak](https://github.com/flatpak/flatpak/) project uses libostree to store application data, distinct from the host system management model.